Woojexo/mewbot-autocatcher/README.md

 - Auto-Updating: The bot checks if it and its JSON file is up-to-date on startup
 - Auto-Reporting: Automatically report's and unrecognised pokemon it finds
 - Auto-Restart Capable: Once configured if the bot the crashes and is configured as a service or with [forever](https://www.npmjs.com/package/forever "forever") it will have no problems starting back up.
+- Authentication: The Online Interface can be password protected

 ## Online Interface